-- Honorary Expenses - Donations to entities or events related to a covered official (unless required to be reported under FECA), including: - " Events held to honor or recognize a covered legislative or executive branch official. - " Entities designated by, or established, financed, maintained, or controlled by, such an official. - > A charity established by an official prior to becoming a covered official is not covered if the official has no relationship to the organization after becoming a covered official. - " Entities named for a legislative branch official. - " Any entity in recognition of a legislative branch official.
+- Honorary Expenses - Donations to entities or events related to a covered official (unless required to be reported under FECA), including: - " Events held to honor or recognize a covered legislative or executive branch official. - " Entities designated by, or established, financed, maintained, or controlled by, such an official (e.g., Congressional Black Caucus, Congressional Hispanic Caucus). - A charity established by an official prior to becoming a covered official is not covered if the official has no relationship to the organization after becoming a covered official. - " Entities named for a legislative branch official. - " Any entity in recognition of a legislative branch official.